department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 ### Burials and Memorials

-If you’d like to find out in advance if you can be buried in a VA national cemetery, you can apply for a pre-need determination of eligibility.
-[Apply for a pre-need eligibility determination](/burials-and-memorials/pre-need/).
+If you’d like to find out in advance if you can be buried in a VA national cemetery, you can apply for a pre-need determination of eligibility. <br> [Apply for a pre-need eligibility determination](/burials-and-memorials/pre-need/).

-If a Servicemember, Veteran, or eligible spouse or dependent child in your family dies, we’re here to help you through the process of planning their burial and memorial.
+If a Servicemember, Veteran, or eligible spouse or dependent child in your family dies, we’re here to help you through the process of planning their burial and memorial. <br>

 [Learn about how to plan a burial for a deceased family member](/burials-and-memorials/burial-planning/).<br>
 [See if the deceased qualifies for burial in a VA national cemetery and other burial honors](/burials-and-memorials/eligibility/).<br>